Physics4Kids.comModern Physics

 Releasing Particles

 Radioactivity occurs when an atomic nucleus breaks down into smaller particles.
-There are three types of particles: alpha, beta, and gamma.
+There are three types of nuclear radiation: alpha, beta, and gamma.
 Alpha particles are positively charged, beta particles are negatively charged, and gamma particles have no charge.
-The particles also have increasing levels of energy, first Alpha, then Beta, and finally Gamma, which is the fastest and most energetic of all the emission particles.
+The radiations also have increasing levels of energy, first Alpha, then Beta, and finally Gamma, which is the most energetic of all these.
+Alpha and Beta are particles, but Gamma is a wave.

 Half of a Life

-The term half-life describes the time it takes for the amount of radioactivity to go down by one half.
-Let's say you have some uranium (don't try this at home) and it's radioactive.
-When your measurements tell you that the level of radioactivity has gone down by one-half, the amount of time is the half-life.
+When a radioactive nucleus changes, the remaining nucleus (and atom) is not the same as it was.
+It changes its identity.
+The term half-life describes the time it takes for half of the atoms in a sample to change, and half to remain the same.
+Let's say you have 100g of uranium (don't try this at home, it’s radioactive).
+When 50g remain (and 50g have become something different), the amount of time that has passed is the half-life.
 Every element has its own unique half-life.
 The half-life of uranium-235 is 713,000,000 years.
 The half-life of uranium-238 is 4,500,000,000 years.
-That is a long time to wait for the radioactivity to decrease.
+That is a long time to wait for radioactive atoms to change, and many of the things that the original atoms change into are ALSO radioactive and dangerous!

 There is even a radioactive isotope of carbon, carbon-14.
 Normal carbon is carbon-12.
 C-14 has two extra neutrons and a half-life of 5730 years.
 Scientists use C-14 in a process called carbon dating.
 This process is not when two carbon atoms go out to the mall one night.
 Carbon dating is when scientists try to measure the age of very old substances.
 There are very small amounts of C-14 in the atmosphere.
 Every living thing has some C-14 in it.
 Scientists measure the amount of C-14 in the things they dig up to estimate how old they are.
 They rely on the half-life of 5730 years to date the object.